2024 Interstate 75 Kentucky shooting: Aftermath

-Eight people were injured, including three people due to vehicle crashes caused by the shooting, seventeen cars were shot and damaged.
+Eight people were injured, including three people due to vehicle crashes caused by the shooting; seventeen cars were shot and damaged.
 The highway was closed for three hours until around 9:30 p.m., an SOS alert was sent out, a state of emergency was declared and a manhunt ensued in search of the gunman, which resumed on September 8 at around 9 a.m.
 A suspected shooting on September 11 near Hal Rogers Parkway in Hazard prompted the Perry County school district to put schools on lockdown and cancel classes the next day.
 The preliminary investigation by the Hazard Police Department indicated that there was no shooting and there was no danger to the public.

 On September 12, Governor Andy Beshear expressed his appreciation for the recovery of four of the five victims and acknowledged the efforts of first responders.

 On September 13, Exit 49 was reopened after having been blocked off since the attack.

+On September 24, Couch was laid to rest at the Resthaven Cemetery in Corbin.

 Manhunt

 The manhunt for the suspect resumed on September 8, 2024, involving drones, police dogs, helicopters and dozens of police officers in the Daniel Boone National Forest.
 The police stated the shooting was a random attack, and was not road rage-related.
-The Laurel County Sheriff's Office said they located the suspect's car, a semi-automatic Cobalt Kinetics AR-15 mounted with a Holosun red dot sight, a gun case, several additional magazines, a phone, spent shell casings and a green Army-style duffel bag with "Couch" written on it in black marker, in a wooded area next to the interstate.
+The Laurel County Sheriff's Office said they located the suspect's silver Honda CR-V, a semi-automatic Cobalt Kinetics AR-15 mounted with a Holosun red dot sight, a gun case, several additional magazines, a phone, spent shell casings and a green Army-style duffel bag with "Couch" written on it in black marker, in a wooded area next to the interstate.
 Schools in the area were closed on September 9 through September 11 as the manhunt continued.
 A $35,000 reward was offered for information leading to the arrest of the perpetrator.

 On September 18, two people found a decomposed body in a forested area near the Interstate exit.
 The body, believed to be Couch, was found after the couple noticed vultures circling the area.
 An initial DNA test was inconclusive, but an autopsy revealed the cause of death to be a self-inflicted gunshot wound to the head.
 Couch's body was identified on September 20.